 When you rent from private owners directly or through a web-based rental service some private owners include towels and linens, kitchen utensils and small appliances, and some camp gear.
 Outdoorsy also provides up to $1 Million of insurance on approved bookings and 24-hour customer support.

-4. Which Add On’s Are Worth The Price?
+7. Which Add On’s are Worth the Price?

 When you rent through a service like Outdoorsy there are add-ons for insurance such as roadside assistance or trip insurance.
 Each owner who rents through Outdoorsy may offer additional add ons too.
 But each rental is very individual and you need to see what they offer.

-The Large RV rental companies typically offer a kitchen package for around $100 and a bedding package for around $75.
+The Large RV rental companies typically offer a kitchen package like the one above for around $100 and a bedding package for around $75.
 If you are renting near your home and driving to pick up your RV locally just bring your own stuff and save the money.
 Or, if you are flying across the country and renting your RV then both of these packages are a must.

 You should plan on getting about 10 miles per gallon in your RV.
 So if you are traveling 1000 miles you will use about 100 gallons of gas and at $2.50 per gallon, you should budget $250.
 Obviously, gas prices vary by state and you will be paying higher than average prices since you will most likely be visiting touristy areas.